vesterheim/vesterheim.github.io/events/annual/syttende-mai/index.md

 * **1:00 p.m.** Children’s Parade through Decorah led by Decorah's Nordic Dancers.
 The route starts on Main Street at the Winneshiek County Courthouse, then travels north along Washington Street to Water Street, then west on Water Street to Mill Street.
 Everyone is invited to march along, or cheer from the sidewalks.
 Norwegian flags will be provided for everyone marching.
 * **1:20-2:00 p.m.** Vesterheim welcome and Decorah's [Nordic Dancers](https://www.facebook.com/groups/60204933647/) perform on Mill St. at the museum.
 * **2:00 p.m.** Guided tour of the buildings in the Open Air Division.
-* **2:30 p.m. and 3:30 p.m.**  Concerts by [Decorah Youth Choir](http://www.decorahyouthchoirs.org/) Decorah Youth Choirs will perform their Spring Concert at two different times as part of Vesterheim's _Syttende Mai_ celebrations this year.
+* **2:30 p.m. and 3:30 p.m.**  Concert by [Decorah Youth Choir](http://www.decorahyouthchoirs.org/) Decorah Youth Choirs will perform their Spring Concert at two different times as part of Vesterheim's _Syttende Mai_ celebrations this year.
 More than 75 pre-K through 9th grade singers from local communities participate in DYC's four choirs.
 With songs from Norway, America, and around the world, this concert should be a lovely way to welcome spring!
 * **4:00-6:00 p.m.** Street dance with Decorah's popular Scandinavian-American old-time dance band, [Foot-Notes](http://www.footnotes.dance/) on Mill St. next to the museum.

 During the celebration, the Nordic Dancers will be holding a "Blomster Salg," flower sale, in the courtyard next to the museum.
 Support this local group and get ready to plant your garden with these flower starts.